baeddavid/omok/README.md

 **CPU Algorithm**

 * The CPU algorithm was relatively simple in theory, but it's execution was proven to be very difficult.
-After failing to implement the `minimax` AI algorithm using a decision tree I switched to a more iterative solution consisting of 4 main components → `defensiveAction()`, `agressiveAction()`, `getPLS()`, and `getCLS()`.
+I initially tried to implement the CPU using a variant of the `minimax` algorithm.
+However after finding that I would need to completely restructure my code, I opted to try a more heuristic/iterative method that consisted of 4 main components → `defensiveAction()`, `agressiveAction()`, `getPLS()`, and `getCLS()`.
-* It is important to note that the iterative AI is not as efficient or "smart" as `minimax`.
-It is a "player-dependant" algorithm, meaning that if the player plays well, it will play well.
+* It is important to note that the iterative algorithm is not as efficient or "smart" as `minimax`.
+This is because rather than using a binary decision tree, it uses a one-pass scan of the board caching indices of potential winning subarrays.
+* The algorithm is a "player-dependant" algorithm, meaning that if the player plays well, it will play well.
 If the player decides to randomly select squares it too will randomly defend squares rather than going for 5 in a row.
-It is however significantly more memory efficient since it does not need to recursively prune decision subtrees that would lead to a loss.
+It is however significantly more memory efficient that `minimax` since it does not need to recursively prune decision subtrees that would lead to a loss.

 * The rules for the iterative AI are as follows →
    1. The player is always white.